 Additional details to consider:

-- Depending on the BI software, some data sources will have pre-built APIs (Application Program Interfaces), which allow you to easily integrate data – and others will not.
+- Depending on the Analytics software, some data sources will have pre-built APIs (Application Program Interfaces), which allow you to easily integrate data – and others will not.
 Remember to address custom spreadsheets, older data systems, unique proprietary data sources, and/or data systems that make data extraction difficult prior to your implementation to ensure that you can consolidate all your data the way you want to.

 For simplicity’s sake, imagine working on a Mac OS.
 In time, you decide to change to a PC to better meet your needs, but find that a large amount of your data is not compatible with the PC system.
 What are your options?
 Unfortunately, if the data is vital to your future needs and can’t be converted, your only option is to recreate it all from scratch.